rjinsights/rjinsights/README.md

 Hi There! 👋 <h1>🚀 About Me</h1>

-Greetings and welcome to my LinkedIn profile.
+Greetings and welcome to my Github profile.

 I'm Rajasekar Nonburaj, currently serving as the Business Head for BI & Analytics at Trivecta Digital.
 In my role, I lead client projects in data analytics, AI/ML, and data engineering.
 Over the course of my career spanning more than two decades, I have accumulated extensive expertise as a Subject Matter Expert (SME) in the field of Data and Analytics.